This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Handling and Interacting With Garter Snakes

-Handling your garter snake correctly helps reduce its stress and strengthens your bond.
-Always support its body and move calmly to keep it comfortable and safe.
+Handling your garter snake correctly helps build trust and reduces stress for both you and your pet.
+Always approach calmly, support its body fully, and avoid sudden movements to guarantee.

 Understanding Garter Snake Temperament

-- Active tongue flicking and alert posture show curiosity and comfort.
+- Active tongue flicking and a calm demeanor suggest they’re relaxed and curious.

-- Coiling tightly or sitting still suggests stress or anxiety.
+- Coiling up tightly or sudden striking behavior signals stress or fear.

 Safe Handling Practices for Garter Snakes